mcupak/beacon-java/README.md

     mvn test -Ptest-managed

 ##Creating a beacon
-The beacon implementation is designed to use a beacon-adapter provided through the [beacon-adapter-api project](https://github.com/mcupak/beacon-adapter-api) project.
-The user can either extend the abstract BeaconAdapter class to create a custom implementation, or they can use one of the beacon-adapter implementations that are provided
+Beacon REST API uses Beacon Service to retrieve the beacon data.
+The BDK ships with a sample Beacon Service that uses sample data.

-Once you have created your own adapter, simply replace the adapter dependency in the beacon-java-rest's pom with your own.
-The sample beacon adapter is intended to be a placeholder to allow the tests to be run, and to give the user an idea of how to implement a beacon.
-After this has been completely they are free to implement their own adapter.
+The sample Beacon Service is intended to be a placeholder to allow the tests to be run, and to give the user an idea of how to implement a beacon.

-- Add your desired beacon adapter to the pom.xml in the commented out section
-- Deploy The beacon
-- Run the test-managed profile to ensure the beacon works and complies with the beacon spec
+Once you are ready, implement your own [beacon-service](https://github.com/mcupak/beacon-service) project to use query own data.
+To switch to your own Beacon Service, simply replace the service dependency in the beacon-java-rest's pom with your own.

-The API takes care of the rest and provides the following endpoints upon deployment of your beacon:
+The Rest API provides the following endpoints upon deployment of your beacon:

     http://localhost:8080/beacon-java - information about your beacon
     http://localhost:8080/beacon-java/query - access to query service